 The way how JFFS3 stores and indexes the file system is similar to the approach used by the Reiser4 file system (see [5]).
-All the file system objects (inodes, files, directory entries, extended attributes, etc) are kept in one large $B^+$ -tree.
-Effectively, the whole JFFS3 file system may be regarded as one large $B^+$ -tree.
+All the file system objects (inodes, files, directory entries, extended attributes, etc) are kept in one large B^+ -tree.
+Effectively, the whole JFFS3 file system may be regarded as one large B^+ -tree.
 This tree is further referred to just as "the tree".

-Every object which is stored in the tree has a key, and the object is found in the tree by this key.
-To make it clearer what object keys are, the following is an example of how they may look like:
+Every object which is stored in the tree has a key, and objects are found in the tree by their keys.
+To make it clearer what are object keys, the following is an example of how they may look like:

-- file data key: {inode number, offset}; - directory entry key: {parent directory inode number, direntry name hash}; - extended attribute key: {target inode number, xattr name hash} and the like.
+- file data key: {inode number, offset}; - directory entry key: {parent directory inode number, direntry name hash} and the like.